savant-build/savant-dependency-management/README.md

-savant-dependency-management
+Savant Dependency Management
 ============================

-Savant Dependency Management library
+More docs coming soon for the Savant Dependency Management library.